sbdchd/flake8-pie/README.md

 ### PIE788: no-bool-condition

-If statements/expressions evalute the truthiness of the their test argument, so calling `bool()` is unnecessary.
+If statements/expressions evaluate the truthiness of the their test argument, so calling `bool()` is unnecessary.

 Comparing to `True`/`False` is allowed.